-You can discuss this with the ward doctor, at the clinic and with the Radiologist before the procedure.
+You can discuss this at the clinic, with the doctor who is referring you for the test, with the ward doctor and with the Radiologist before the procedure.

 Consent

 We will ask you to sign a consent form before the procedure to give us permission to do the biopsy.
 Please make sure that you ask any questions that you may have.
 This is to make sure that you know what we plan to do, other treatments, and any risks or complications of the biopsy.